dongyg/req92534/README.md

 ### Clean

 After all done, just run `3_clear.sh` to clean up your host environment.
-Plus remove the folder `req92534`
+Use `3_clear.bat` instead under Windows.
+Plus remove the folder `req92534`.

 ### Thank you!